aammd/UBCadv-r/06_FunctionalProgramming/Kim_FuncProg.md

       }
     }
     ```
+    **Makes a function that takes the log of a number unless the first number is zero in which case
+    it does 1 over lambda times x.
+I don't know what this is mathematically nor what it should
+     be called.**

 1. What does `approxfun()` do?
 What does it return?

+	**Just used the help page, not sure what Hadley wanted?
+Return a list of points which linearly
+	interpolate given data points, or a function performing the linear (or constant) interpolation.**

 1. What does `ecdf()` do?
 What does it return?

+	**Just used the help page, not sure what Hadley wanted?
+Compute an empirical cumulative
+	distribution function, with several methods for plotting, printing and computing with
+	such an “ecdf” object.**

 1. Create a function that creates functions that compute the ith
     [central moment](http://en.wikipedia.org/wiki/Central_moment) of a numeric